infinum/design-handbook/Design process/Discovery/Usability testing.md

 Usability testing is a direct way of seeing how users interact with our product.

-In a usability testing, we show the product to one user at a time (whether it’s a mobile application or prototype of a mobile app) and we ask them to:
+In a usability testing, we show the a clickable prototype to one user at a time (whether it's a mobile or web app) and we ask them to:

 a. figure out what it is <br>
-b. try to use the prototype to do a typical task.
+b. try to use the prototype to do a typical task <br>
+c. find some critical information.

 Usability Testing is crucial because it can help us to learn about whether we designed our application based on our user's behaviours and expectations, and we can get many ideas for improving the design.
 We usually perform “task testing” — we ask the user to do complete a task, and then we observe how well they do.

-If it’s the first time you’re running a usability testing, don’t hesitate to ask a more experienced colleague for advice, help or quick walkthrough.
+If it’s the first time you’re running a usability testing, don’t hesitate to **ask a more experienced colleague for advice**, help or quick walkthrough.

 For each usability testing, we need at least two persons to set everything up: